Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [ ] Wearing the Mekanism Scuba Mask makes your head disappear, both in the world and in viewing your inventory.
 - [ ] Building Gadgets' Copy-Paste Tool does not adapt its copied blocks to changes from the copied subject's original position.
 - [ ] Sharestones are a bit borked.
 Trying to interact with one after placing them forces you out of your world.
-- [ ] Approaching a structure (only tested a villager) causes a client/server desync and forces you to end task to close the game. (<https://mclo.gs/bNaLuhk>) Supposedly a long tick was detected, but no crash.
+- [ ] An entity spawning with a passenger and triggering a sculk sensor ([explanation]([url](https://discord.com/channels/570630340075454474/1252708934729470094/1254251928532029451))) causes a client/server desync and forces you to end task to close the game. (<https://mclo.gs/bNaLuhk>) Supposedly a long tick was detected, but no crash.
 - [ ] Upgraded the Oven from Cooking for Blockheads with a Heating Unit in order to take in RF instead of coal.
 It cannot connect to any power cable nor direct contact with power storage blocks.
 - [ ] There is a lack of utensils for Cooking for Blockheads in JEI and creative menu.
 - [ ] Toaster does not toast toast.
 Adding to that, there doesn't seem to be any food recipes.